/img/avatar2.png

 Actually NO!
 Because if I would have configured my vSphere environment correctly, vCenter Server file-based backup were configured properly and I wouldn’t have had to worry about the consequences in the end.

-Hybrid Application Architectures As technology advances at a rapid pace, the landscape of application development continues to evolve.
+As technology advances at a rapid pace, the landscape of application development continues to evolve.
 The demand for agility, scalability, and cost-effectiveness has given rise to a new breed of architectures that seamlessly integrate modern cloud-native principles with established traditional workloads.
-One such paradigm that has gained significant traction is the hybrid application architecture, which combines the power of microservice architectures with the reliability and versatility of virtual machines (VMs).
+One such paradigm that has gained significant traction is the hybrid application architecture, which combines the power of service-oriented architectures (SOA) with the reliability and versatility of virtual machines (VMs).